quassy/prefect/docs/core/about_prefect/why-not-airflow.md

 This workflow execution contains 10 true Prefect Tasks: 1 for the list creation, 4 for each of the two add_one maps, and 1 for the get_sum reduction.
 Task mapping provides many benefits:

-- the mapping pattern is very easy to specify in your Flow
+- The mapping pattern is very easy to specify in your Flow
-- each Task is a standalone instance, meaning it can be retried / alerted for individually and independently of all the rest.
+- Each Task is a standalone instance, meaning it can be retried / alerted for individually and independently of all the rest.
 This means that each dynamic pipeline retains all the state-management benefits of a hand-crafted Prefect Flow.
-- each execution of your Flow can spawn a different number of tasks (here we hardcoded the list size, but it could have been anything, or even dynamic!)
+- Each execution of your Flow can spawn a different number of tasks (here we hardcoded the list size, but it could have been anything, or even dynamic!)
-- as a first-class feature, the UI also knows how to properly display and report mapped Tasks
+- As a first-class feature, the UI also knows how to properly display and report mapped Tasks

 ## Versioned Workflows